hdk731/HolePunch4P2P/README.md

 There are several methods for NAT.
 The corresponding ones are shown below.
 Its likes to STUN(=Simple Traversal of UDP through NATs)

-・Full Cone NAT
+1.Full Cone NAT
-・Address-Restricted Cone NAT
+2.Address-Restricted Cone NAT
-・Port Restricted Cone NAT
+3.Port Restricted Cone NAT
 ×Symmetric NAT